jcsyuan/Scrabble-Simulator/README.md

 # Scrabble-Simulator

 Simulates a classic game of Scrabble.
-The simulator generates the optimal move for a player given a distinct Scrabble board.
+The simulator generates the optimal move for a player given a distinct Scrabble board using a recurisve algorithm implemented in the Optimizer class.

 Game
 - Board
-- ArrayList of Words
+- ArrayList of Words (used for reference by Optimizer to find optimal play)
+- ArrayList of Plays (previously played)
 - ArrayList of Players
 - ArrayList of Tiles left